Insights, Products

 Capabilities | Written text (160 characters) | Written text, videos, pdfs, audio files, and photos | Written text, videos, photos, voice and video calling, group messaging, gifs, product catalogues, and other multimedia sharing | Written text, videos, photos, voice and video calling, group messaging, gifs, product catalogues, and other multimedia sharing |

 Research shows the engagement rate for text messages is 20 times higher than for emails, making MMS messaging a powerful tool for connecting with customers.
-Our 2024 survey of several hundred U.S. consumers also revealed that that they want to hear about promotions as often as they’re available, making mobile communication a fast, easy, and effective way to build customer loyalty.
+And our 2025 State of customer communications report highlights just how high consumer expectations are, revealing that more than 42% expect promotions to be personalized based on their preferences.
+Clearly, mobile communication a vital tool for building customer loyalty.

 Both SMS and MMS allow you to reach customers instantly on the devices that are probably already in their hands.
 Of course, MMS specifically offers some advantages worth considering depending on the campaign or marketing strategy you plan to use.